ishandongol/ishandongol.github.io/_portfolio/slack-music-bot.md

   url: '/assets/media/slack-music.png'
 ---

 Slack Music is a bot for slack which creates a playlist of songs shared in slack channel.
-The bot has a featured names "Sangai Sunam" that plays the shared shongs in sync with each other.
+The bot has a featured names **"Sangai Sunam"** that plays the shared shongs in sync with each other.
+It is currently hosted on **[Heroku](https://www.heroku.com/)**.